impactorbitco/handbook-main/content/ims/policies/sales/Event Accessibility Policy.md

 *Implemented December 2024 | Version 1.1*

-Green Orbit Digital Ltd is committed to ensuring that all events we organise are fully accessible, inclusive, and welcoming to everyone, regardless of physical, sensory, or cognitive abilities, as well as hidden disabilities.
+Impact Orbit Creative Group Ltd is committed to ensuring that all events we organise are fully accessible, inclusive, and welcoming to everyone, regardless of physical, sensory, or cognitive abilities, as well as hidden disabilities.
 Accessibility is integral to our values and is embedded in every stage of event planning and delivery.

 ---

 ### **1. Guiding Principles**

-At Green Orbit Digital Ltd, we celebrate **“Infinite Diversity in Infinite Combination”** (IDIC), recognising that diversity in all forms strengthens our events and enriches our collective experiences.
+At Impact Orbit Creative Group Ltd, we celebrate **“Infinite Diversity in Infinite Combination”** (IDIC), recognising that diversity in all forms strengthens our events and enriches our collective experiences.

 Accessibility is a foundational principle, not an afterthought.
 We aim to create events where everyone can fully engage, participate, and contribute without barriers.